 Holiday Gift Giving on a Budget

 The holidays can be wonderful, exciting, and expensive.
-And anyone who has ever tried to give gifts on a budget knows, it can be next to impossible to not go over at least a little bit.
-But that’s where we come in.
+Anyone who has ever tried to give gifts on a budget knows, it can be next to impossible to not go over at least a little bit.
+That’s where we come in.

 Dime Community Bank is here to help you make the most of your holiday budget.
 Here are some easy steps to take to make the most of your money while still making everyone on your budget feel special and loved.

 1. Start with a list.
 Beyond your immediate family members, who else do you want to buy gifts for?
 Anyone at work or school?
 Neighbors and friends?
 Grandparents, cousins, and other extended family members?
 Think of anyone that you might want to include and put their name on the list.
 Then start weeding it down.
 Who have you lost touch with?
 Who said they didn’t really want anything this year?
 This list will help keep you organized, and on budget.